andicodetrf/pongpy/README.md

 #### Keystroke Behaviour:
   - registers continuous keypress
   - registers holding down of key
-  - press 'q' to exit & close window
+  - press 'q' to exit

 #### Limitation:
   - Game only recognizes one keypress at a time